 The Longview Arboretum and Nature Center grew out of a dream of Gregg County Master Gardeners and 26 acres along Grace Creek, in the heart of Longview.
 In the course of time, the land was walked, studied, and assigned a task force by the City of Longview.
 From that task force, an invitation was extended to a team of experts from Stephen F. Austin and the Lady Bird Johnson Center; and from those invaluable resources, design concepts were drawn, flora and fauna evaluations determined, and a long-range plan for execution was created.
 In 2015, plans were reinvigorated and a new team assembled to see the master plans brought to life.
 Through a non-profit board and a partnership with the City of Longview, plans exist to create a public/private partnership to bring the arboretum to life as a city park.
 Now with growing donations, and the purchase of a building at 706 W. Cotton Street to one day become the Longview Arboretum Visitor's Center, plans for the gardens have been escalated.
-Due to the enthusiasm of supporters, the board of directors plans to host a ground breaking, Sunday, Sept.
-24, 2017 with dignitaries, donors, and community folks gathered together for the turning of fall dirt, and the implementation of long held plans.
+Due to the enthusiasm of supporters, the board of directors hosted an official ground breaking in September, 2017 complete with dignitaries, donors, and community folks gathered together for the turning of dirt, and the implementation of long held plans.
 If winter and spring goals go well, construction will soon begin on Phase 1 of the Longview Arboretum master plans, with a grand opening anticipated a year's time after construction starts.

 What’s unique about this park?

 The Longview Arboretum is a master-planned, multi-use arboretum centrally located in East Texas, the only one of its kind.
 Beautifully situated near downtown to celebrate indigenous trees and native flora/fauna, it’s will be a place of leisure, reflection and peaceful pursuits.